 Skills behind the binoculars are critical for an effective mountain hunt.
 You may occasionally run into animals while you’re on the move.
 But the best approach to locating game is by using optics to your advantage.
 You’ve probably heard it said before, but buy the best glass you can afford.
 Then put in the time behind the glass to turn the hunt in your favor.

 Here are four tips to help improve your glassing this season:

-1. Keep it Clean
+2. Keep it Clean

-2. Timing Your Efforts
+3. Timing Your Efforts

+Focus your glassing efforts on those times when animals are most likely to be on their feet.
+Of course this is highly dependent on weather and the time of year.
+But in many mountain hunting situations, this is the first and last couple hours of each day.
 Moose and mountain goats often leave more wiggle room for spotting during mid-day.
 This is especially true for moose during the rut, when you can take advantage of calling.
 If you are using calls and animals are moving during the day, then adjust your schedule to match their most active hours.
 Otherwise, plan to spend those early and late hours behind the glass.

 4. Get Comfortable

 Comfort might be more important that you initially think.
 Staying comfortable means staying focused for longer periods of time.
 And the longer you can stay focused while glassing, the greater your chances of turning up game.